ayushrskiaa/RailwaySafety/README.md

 A real-time dashboard for monitoring train movements and railway gate status, using Firebase Realtime Database for live data updates.

+> **Note:**
+> This project was developed as a college semester project and was presented to professors, receiving appreciation from all.
+It demonstrates a significant impact on railway safety and accident prevention through real-time monitoring and automation.

 ## Features

 - Live train status: approaching, moving, or crossed